Home / South Africa

 Entertainment for Long Drives: South Africa is a big country, and you'll be covering long distances.
 To make those 8-hour driving days more enjoyable, we downloaded several audiobooks before our trip.
 Some of our favorites were "The Memory of Light" and "Secondhand Time: The Last of the Soviets."

 Load Shedding: Before you go, get familiar with the current load shedding schedule in South Africa.
 Load shedding is when power is cut off in certain areas to help manage the electrical grid.
-While many places now have generators or solar power, it's helpful to know when you might be without electricity.
+While many places now have generators or solar power and load shedding has dramatically decreased in the past year, it's helpful to know when you might be without electricity.
 We found it useful to download a load shedding schedule app to stay informed.

 Map Overview